- Family Meeting for Planning

 Cremation cannot take place prior to 48 hours after death.
 It must be done in a designated crematorium, arranged through a commercial funeral provider.

 Prior to cremation, pacemakers have to be removed; this is usually done by the attending physician.
+Replaced joints do not need to be removed.

 4. ORDER COFFIN